oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-bid-strategy-for-your-google-ads/rule.md

 ---

 There are different bid strategies available depending on your business advertising goals.
-You have 3 options to consider:​
+You have 3 options to consider:

-### ​1 – Focusing on conversions with Smart Bidding
+### 1 – Focusing on conversions with Smart Bidding

 If you want to call your client to complete an action on your website this is the strategy for you.
 But first, you'll have to set up your conversions properly, otherwise you won't be able to analyse your data.